 Borrowings are recognized initially at fair values, net of transaction costs incurred.
 Borrowings are subsequently stated at amortized costs.
 Any difference between the proceeds (net of transaction costs) and the redemption value is recognized in profit or loss over the period of the borrowings using the effective interest method.

-Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liabilities for at least twelve months after the reporting date.
+Borrowings are classified as current liabilities unless as at the end of the reporting period, the Group has a right to defer settlement of the liabilities for at least twelve months after the reporting date.